Knotx/knotx/documentation/src/main/wiki/HandlebarsKnot.md

 Handlebars Knot is a [[Knot|Knot]] implementation responsible for handlebars template processing.

 ##How does it work?
-Handlebars Knot lies [Handlebars.js](http://handlebarsjs.com/) - it utilizes Handlebars Java port - [Handlebars.java](https://github.com/jknack/handlebars.java) to compile and evaluate templates.
+Handlebars Knot uses [Handlebars.js](http://handlebarsjs.com/) templating engine.
+More specifically it utilizes Handlebars Java port - [Handlebars.java](https://github.com/jknack/handlebars.java) to compile and evaluate templates.